cieragrace/rancid-tomatillos/README.md

 # Rotten Tomatillos

 ### Abstract - what we did
-Here we have built a app that will display a wide variety of movies.
-The users have the ability to search or scroll through a variety of movies that are pulled from a RESTful API.
-For each one they can select it to see it's information.
-Our app is colorblind and dyslexic friendly.
-We also have 96 percent accessability through lighthouse.
+We have developed an application that showcases a diverse collection of movies, which users can browse through by either searching or scrolling.
+The movies are sourced from a RESTful API, and users can select any movie to view its details.
+Our app is designed to be user-friendly for individuals with colorblindness and dyslexia.
+Additionally, we have achieved a 96% accessibility score on Lighthouse.

 ### Installation Instructions
 1. Go to [this repo] (https://github.com/Mortis78/rancid-tomatillos) on Github